Oyster reefs provide valuable habitat for a host of marine species, including popular game species, like this redfish.

 Building a Reef

-Louisiana State University has completed two years of monitoring the success of this project by measuring reef establishment, shoreline changes and improved habitat for other marine species.
-More monitoring will take places as funding becomes available.
+Louisiana State University completed two years of monitoring.
+They assessed the success of this project by measuring reef establishment, shoreline changes and improved habitat for other marine species.